 Servicing and repairing lifts

-That may be a shared lift or in some circumstances, a personal lift.
+This may be a shared lift or in some circumstances, a personal lift.

 Other contract services

-This could be for the maintenance of items such as CCTV, special hoists and baths, waste water pumping stations, communal TV aerials, car park barriers and security, pest control and Electrical testing.
+This could be for the maintenance of items such as CCTV, special hoists and baths, waste water pumping stations, communal TV aerials, car park barriers and security, pest control and electrical testing.